HNLMS Karel Doorman (A833): Service history

-On 24 April 2015 JLSS Karel Doorman was formally commissioned and hence forward HNLMS Karel Doorman, pennant A833.
-Seen on 25 May on the St. Lawrence River, in front of Baie-St-Paul (QC), Canada, navigating upstream.
-She also stopped at Montreal's Old Port on 26 May 2015.

-At 10am on June 17, 2015, she docked at Phillipsburg in St. Maarten.
-On 19 June 2015 at 12pm, she docked at Oranjestad in Aruba.
+On 24 April 2015 Karel Doorman was formally commissioned and hence forward used the prefix HNLMS and given the pennant A833.
+On 17 June 2015, she docked at Phillipsburg in Sint Maarten.
+On 19 June she docked at Oranjestad, Aruba.

-On February 3, 2016, Karel Doorman docked at Amsterdam in the Netherlands.
-In February it was decided that the Dutch navy would incidentally share the use of the Karel Doorman with the German Navy.
+On 3 February 2016, Karel Doorman docked at Amsterdam in the Netherlands.
+In February it was decided that the Royal Netherlands Navy would incidentally share the use of Karel Doorman with the German Navy.

-In the autumn of 2017 Karel Doorman was sent to the Caribbean for humanitarian aid after the region was struck by Hurricane Irma.
-Karel Doorman participated in the NATO exercise Trident Juncture in 2018.
+In late 2017 Karel Doorman was sent to the Caribbean Sea for humanitarian aid after the region was struck by Hurricane Irma.
+Karel Doorman participated in the NATO military exercise Trident Juncture in 2018.